DapoAdeola/London-Bike-share-Analysis/README.md

 ## Data Processing
-- checked for duplicates
+- Checked for duplicates
-- checked for missing values
+- Checked for missing values
 - Use the trim function to delete extra spaces
 - Separated the timestamp column into date and time columns
-- created conditional columns on the weather, is_holiday, season and is_weekend columns using information from the Metadata
+- Created conditional columns on the weather, is_holiday, season and is_weekend columns using information from the Metadata
 - Renamed all columns appropriately
-- changed all data types to the prefared type for easy analysis
+- Changed all data types to the prefared type for easy analysis

 ## Analysis
 ### What is the total bike share for the period?
-a total of 19,905,972 ride shares for the dataset period of Jan 4th 2015 - Jan 3rd 2017
+A total of 19,905,972 ride shares for the dataset period of Jan 4th 2015 - Jan 3rd 2017

 ### How does weather affect bike usage?
-plotting the total bike shares against weather type on a column chart The most bikes are shared when the weather is clear  followed by scattered and broken clouds less bikes are shared during unfavourable weather conditions rain, thunderstorms or snowstorms.
+Plotting the total bike shares against weather type on a column chart The most bikes are shared when the weather is clear  followed by scattered and broken clouds less bikes are shared during unfavourable weather conditions rain, thunderstorms or snowstorms.